-COLD-SEASON TRANSPLANTS like broccoli, cabbage, cauliflower, Brussels sprouts can still be sown indoors if you hurry (or store-bought seedlings can go outdoors around month’s end).
+COLD-SEASON TRANSPLANTS like broccoli, cabbage, cauliflower can still be sown indoors if you hurry (or store-bought seedlings can go outdoors around month’s end).
 Sow carrots, radishes, dill outside, and even kale and collards and many Asian greens.
 Having trouble with carrots?
 Here’s the secret.

 TOMATOES ARE SOWN INDOORS around six weeks before their frost-free set-out date, or around mid-April here for early June planting outdoors.
 Eggplants and peppers can be sown indoors, too.
 All my tomato info is here.

 BARE-ROOT CROPS like raspberry bushes, strawberry plants, fruit trees, asparagus, go in upon arrival.

 PRUNE GRAPE VINES to no more than four fruiting canes with 7 to 10 buds apiece if you didn’t in March.

 CUT OUT CANES OF raspberries that have borne fruit, and any that are thinner than a pencil.
 Shorten the remaining young canes by at least a foot.

 STAY OFF SOGGY LAWNS, period.
 Once the ground is firm and dry, lawns need a vigorous raking with a bamboo rake (not plastic) or dethatching with a rented machine, then overseeding as indicated.